Cat Supplements

 Best Supplements For Maine Coon Cats

-The obligate carnivore diet is heavily protein-based, and vital to the Maine Coon cat breed since animal flesh is the only source of the nutrients they need to remain fit and healthy.
+Like all cats, the Maine Coon is an obligate carnivore which means their main source of nutrients comes from meat.
+Their diet is heavily protein-based since animal flesh is the only source of the nutrients they need to remain fit and healthy.

-Maine Coon supplements are often needed to ensure that they are meeting their nutritional needs even on the most basic level.
+Supplements are often needed to ensure they are meeting their nutritional needs.

 ---|---|